arturonline/docs/Web/Javascript/this.md

 >⚠️ tl,dr: If called in the form `obj.func()` "this" equals `"obj"` else "this" equals `"global"`

-## Long story

 [Original link](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/)

-The object that is executing the current function:
+`This` is the object that is executing the current function:

 If that function is a `method` of an Obj -> `this` is the Obj If that `function` is not part of an Obj -> `this` is window, global